brownadder/expsolve/README.md

 # expsolve

-This package provides tools for creating exponential solvers such as exponential splittings, exponential integrators, Magnus expansion based methods etc. for solving dispersive PDEs, particularly PDEs of quantum mechanics.

-Current functionality is limited to Fourier discretisation in space.
+A PyTorch compatible Differentiable Numerical Algorithms package for computational quantum mechanics.
+Includes time-propagators based on splitting and composition methods, exponential integrators, Magnus expansion etc. Current functionality is limited to Fourier discretisation in space.
 Please see examples directory for tutorial notebooks.